YuxinZhou/bayesianAUC/readme.md

 _Bayesian Models of the Area Under Roc Curve_.
 It contains two directories:

 * `py2`: Contains python2 scripts for Bayesian Analysis
-* `ipynb`: Contains IPython notebooks with diagrams for experiment results.
+* `ipynb`: Contains IPython notebooks with data and diagrams for experiment results.

 ## Introduction